Horizon-Hosting/documentation/knowledgebase/game_servers/beammp/cobalt_essentials/installation.md

 ### What is CEI?

 CEI is an in game interface for CE.
 It allows server administration staff to use a simple interface, rather than the list of chat commands.

-CEI is written by [Stanley Dudek](https://github.com/StanleyDudek), and is available on [GitHub](https://github.com/StanleyDudek/CobaltEssentialsInterface).
+It has been written by [Stanley Dudek](https://github.com/StanleyDudek), and is available for download on [GitHub](https://github.com/StanleyDudek/CobaltEssentialsInterface).

 ### Requirements

-A BeamMP Server running version 3.x.x **with Cobalt Essentials installed**
+ - A BeamMP Server running version `3.x.x`
+ - Cobalt Essentials already installed

 ### Installation